RafaGago/mini-async-log-c/readme.md

 - Able to log strings/memory ranges by passing ownership, so the serialization overhead becomes a pointer.
 A destruction callback that frees resources has to be provided in this mode of operation.

+- Program runtime not affected by clock changes.
+Doesn't use any non-monotonic blocking mechanism.

+- Log files not affected by clock changes.
+The log files have a monotonic clock.
+  Conversion to calendar time is possible by using a timestamp embedded on the file name.

 - Decent test coverage.